 Warning Signs to Look For

-Sometimes it seems like pets can die for ‘no reason’, but often there are symptoms that are simply not noticed in time.
-Small animals are adept at concealing their sickness until they are gravely ill; unfortunately sometimes to the point that they are on the verge of death.
-This is why it is imperative to take any subtle changes to your pig’s behavior very seriously and a vet appointment should be arranged.
+Sometimes it seems like pets can die for ‘no reason,’ but often there are symptoms that are simply not noticed in time.
+Small animals are adept at concealing their sickness until they are gravely ill; unfortunately, sometimes they do so until the point that they are on the verge of death.
+This is why it is imperative to take any subtle changes to your pig’s behavior very seriously, and a vet appointment should be arranged.
 Weighing your pet weekly is an excellent way to catch problems before they become critical.

 Any of the following symptoms warrant immediate action.
 You'll want to arrange a vet appointment (with a vet experienced with rodents whenever possible) ASAP and consult a credible guinea pig website while you wait for your appointment (Guinea Lynx is excellent) .